 "Bleeding Heart" sweaters, as they are known, have been the darling of fashion runways in recent years (and not just for the ladies; varying versions were seen in the menswear lines of Salvatore Ferragamo, Gucci, and Dolce & Gabbana last year).

-This is what happened to Suse Dannenberg.
-She began cutting out felt appliqués in the shapes of everything from pink elephants to poodles and applying them to the fronts of her hand knit sweaters.
-She hoped that the loud images would, as she is said to have put it, "distract from her portly figure".
+This is essentially the story of Suse Dannenberg.
+She began applying her own custom felt appliqués in the shapes of everything from pink elephants to poodles to the fronts of her hand knit sweaters.
+She hoped that the loud images would, as she purportedly said, "distract from her portly figure."
 What she didn't expect was that her sweaters would spawn an entire fashion movement.
 Within six years they were being worn by countless Hollywood starlets, and written about in LIFE magazine.
 And the price tag?
 By today's accounting, hundreds of dollars.

 A couple of years ago, competitor Michelle Lesniak debuted what she also dubbed a "Bleeding Heart" sweater on Project Runway.
 In a Today Show interview she said that Tim Gunn loathed the design (the judges, however, loved it).
 But I can see why Tim might have had a less than desirable reaction at first.
 After all, the sweaters, and the derivatives that followed, are less than subtle.
 If you aren't careful, the look can get dangerously close to being "ugly sweater party" material.

 I drew inspiration from a photograph of Loretta Young, pictured above.
 I used heart appliqués I picked up from a local fabric store for a few dollars, an iron, and a turtleneck sweater scavenged from the local thrift store (save money/recycle/donate to charity = win!).